danieljhkang/Spotterfy/README.md

 10. Users can toggle a public/private mode based on if they want to be viewed or not
 11. Highlight ‘Hot Zones’ (worst times to go), ‘Free Zones’ (best time to go) - This will be based on the averages of the data that has been accumulated
 12. Can also view what a person’s workout of the day is (Upper, Lower, Legs, Stretching, Yoga, Cardio, Other, etc.)

+Directions on how to run (Assuming npm/node.js is installed):
+1. Install all dependencies/node modules using "npm i"
+2. Run the database dump/seeding using "npm run seed"
+3. Start the application using "npm start"
+4. Go to the localhost port at "http://localhost:3000" on any browser

+Registration Requirements :
+Email/Username:
+1. An email with a Stevens domain (@stevens.edu)
+Password:
+1. 6+ Characters long
+2. 1+ uppercase letter
+3. 1+ lowercase letter
+4. 1+ Number
+5. 1+ Special character